 Marketing & Administrative Assistant

 I am a first generation Mexican-American woman raised on Wichita, Kansa, Sioux, Osage Land (SE Kansas).
 Currently, I reside on Peoria, Odawa, Anishinabewaki land (SE Michigan) and am a recent graduate of Michigan State University's Advertising Management program.
-My passion for this work comes from lived experience as a bisexual woman of color, CSA survivor and SAS maneuvering through this world.
-My internal fire fuels my desire to create and be of service to a greater mission.
-I also acknowledge my proximity to whiteness and am actively involved in decolonization and anti-racism work.
-A certain amount of creativity is required to imagine a world free of oppressive systems.
-I am a painter, writer, and avid reader.
-And I feel honored to be a part of this collective.
+My passion for this work comes from lived experience as a bisexual non-black person of color, survivor of childhood sexual abuse (CSA) and a sexual assault survivor (SAS) maneuvering through this world.
+As a child of immigrant parents I have experienced the world in a distinct way and have seen the constant violence toward migrant communities firsthand.
+I was able to receive a private Catholic education until college.
+I was surrounded by rich white families ready and eager to wield institutional power.
+The level of hypocrisy I saw and religious trauma I experienced in this time made me someone who avidly fights against the oppressive structures [they] uphold.
+I actively use the access and resources I have been afforded by my parents’ ability to maneuver through these systems.
+My internal fire fuels my desire to create and be of service to liberation.
+I fully acknowledge my proximity to whiteness and the responsibility that comes along with that- so I am actively involved in decolonization and anti-racism work.
+I believe a certain amount of creativity is required to imagine a world free of oppressive systems.
+I am a painter, writer, and avid reader that enjoys yoga and music.

 Mikki Davis (she/her)